-Gridlocked: And try not to let those piles of laundry pile up, and break your laundry up if you need to.
+Gridlocked: Try not to let those piles of laundry pile up, and break your laundry up if you need to.
 Sometimes, even throwing things in the washer the night before and setting it on delay for the morning (or later) in the following works.
 Bada-bing!

 I love doing this because it almost feels like someone else did my laundry, and I get to pretend I skipped a step.
 It’s all done by the time I wake up or am ready to get to it.
 All I gotta do is throw it in the dryer and fold it, then put it away.
-It’s like team-building exercises.
+It’s kind of like a team-building exercise.
 Past Self loads; Future Self dries and folds.
 Thanks, Self!

 Works great for dishwashers too. 😉

-Learn the ways of the Force: Sometimes, certain people hate folding because they don’t know how.
+Learn the ways of the Force: Sometimes, certain people hate folding because they don’t know how to.
 And drawers tend to get messed up due to us retrieving items whenever looking for clothes.

 However, using dresser drawer organizers and/or learning how to fold to keep those items from getting pushed out of place, such as using the KonMari folding method (YouTube- new tab), can help drastically.